Reporter's Privilege Compendium

 Michigan statutes also provide for a special prosecutor’s subpoena to be used in connection with law enforcement investigations.
 See MCL 767A.2 (authorizing prosecutors to petition for investigative subpoenas).
 In response to complaints by law enforcement that witnesses in many investigations, especially drug-related investigations, were uncooperative, the legislature enacted a law allowing prosecutors to apply for special subpoenas from judges.
 See MCL 767A.3 (allowing a judge to authorize a prosecuting attorney to issue investigative subpoenas if certain circumstances are met).
 The subpoenas required witnesses to appear before the prosecutor before any charges were filed to answer questions propounded by the prosecutor.
 Id.

 The prosecutor’s subpoena is essentially a one-person grand jury.
 See MCL 767A.5 (explaining that this investigative subpoena requires the party served to appear before the prosecutor to answer questions regarding the felony being investigated or produce relevant documents).
-However, reporters are immune from such subpoenas unless they are the target of the investigation or the information has been published.
+However, reporters are immune from such subpoenas unless they are the target of the investigation or if the information has been published.
 MCL 767A.6(6)

 In a highly publicized case, the Lansing State Journal refused to give the Ingham County Prosecutor its unpublished photographers of rioters on the campus of Michigan State University.
 March 1999 Riots in East Lansing, 463 Mich. at 381.
 The Supreme Court of Michigan upheld the Journal’s statutory right to be exempt from the prosecutor’s subpoena.
 Id. at 386.Compare